Michael200344/Achilles/README.md

 - Add Arrows that come from the left side of the screen that the player must avoid by jumping over them.
 If one hits player, they die instantly.
 - Add some more attibutes to the main menu so that the user can select game difficulty.
 - If the user gets the winning score, play an audio file, change the display on the screen and finally end the game to show that user has won.
+- Allow the player to walk to the left and to move right while jumping.